 That tells me how much these pocket references are worth.

-- The Clean Coder: A Code of Conduct for Professional Programmers (Robert C. Martin Series) By Robert C. Martin
+- The Clean Coder: A Code of Conduct for Professional Programmers (Robert C. Martin Series) (affiliate link) By Robert C. Martin

 Everyone knows "Uncle Bob."
 His coding experience is also apparent in this book.
 He covers Saying Yes, Saying No, TDD, Professionalism, Tooling, Craftsmanship, Mentoring, and Pressure just to mention a couple of chapters.

 It's more of a combination of programming philosophies, how to handle your programming career, and how to write code properly.

 While these programming books are by no means the end all when it comes to programming, they surely encompass a lot of experience, ideas, and designs that make this list of books an absolute must for up-and-coming developers.